alvarezdaniel/aws-bootcamp-cruddur-2023/journal/week5.md

   users.handle = %(handle)s
 ```

+> This sql file should return user information based on

 > Now the user short endpoint should work

+#### Add new frontend component for adding a new message

 We need to create a new component `MessageGroupNewItem.js`